Amazing Golf Tournament Ideas You Can Use This Season

 It’s important to note that golfers will get annoyed if you bombard them with texts, but they certainly won’t mind receiving a few well-timed messages while they’re on your grounds.

-Take advantage of the high number of golfers coming through your facility during a tournament to boost your pro shop and F&B sales.
-If you’ve got a roomy pro shop with the right layout, you can file attendees through it to check in.
+Take advantage of the high number of golfers coming through your facility during a tournament to boost your pro shop sales.
+If you’ve got a roomy pro shop with the right layout, you can file attendees through it to check-in.
 People will be within arms reach of your products, so the likelihood of impulse purchases will increase.

 If you’ve got a smaller pro shop, consider running a table outside where you can sell smaller items, like shirts, balls, tees, and gloves.
 This will be much easier with a cloud-based POS system, as you’ll just need to bring your iPad outside to ring orders up.

 Chances are that you’re going to have an event at the end of your tournament where people can sit down and eat a meal after a long day of golfing.
-However, attendees will most likely be hungry and thirsty throughout the day, so you can set up a barbecue and snack table outside your clubhouse to easily offer some quick food at a low cost.
+However, attendees will most likely be hungry and thirsty throughout the day, so allowing golfers to order ahead of time as they go through the course will allow golfers to eat when they please.
+This will also make the life of your kitchen staff much easier by stretching out the demand for meals.

 You can also set up a snack and beverage station at your 9th hole, or have a mobile station rolling around to serve people.
 Grabbing a beer and a bite in the middle of the round will be fun for golfers, and help you make some more money.